 If you’re still not sure of what is happening, read Atlas Shrugged.

-My response to the people who continue to believe that the way to cure the ills of our degenerating society is by going back to the religious era, long rejected by thinking people, many years ago.
+that’s my response to the people who continue to believe that the way to cure the ills of our degenerating society is to return to the religious era, long rejected by thinking people, many years ago.
 Your thought are welcome.

 Cheers, Garret Seinen